-At September 30, 2014, the Company had working capital of \$790,025 compared to \$1,352,470 as at September 30, 2013.
+At December 31, 2014, the Company had working capital of \$614,002 compared to \$880,786 as at June 30, 2014.
 As the Company has no operating revenue, it continues to be funded with equity based private placements.
-During the three months ended September 30, 2014, the Company did not raise any capital.
-By September 30, 2014, the Company had fulfilled all its obligations to spend flow-through funds on CEE.
+During the six months ended December 31, 2014, the Company did not raise any capital.
+By December 31, 2014, the Company had fulfilled all its obligations to spend flow-through funds on CEE.
 The Company's fixed monthly costs are approximately \$35,000 per month and it has enough financial resources to continue operations for the next twelve months.
-The resources generated from flow-through financings enable the Company to pursue its planned exploration activities.
 Additional funding will be required to maintain ongoing operations and to fully pursue the exploration and development of its properties.
 The Company's ability to meet its obligations and continue as a going concern continues to be dependent on the ability to identify and complete future financings.
 While the Company has been successful in raising financings to date, there can be no assurance that it will be able to do so in the future.